OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-On the tour Green-Wood Cemetery: Murder, Mayhem, Scandal and Spiritualism, you’ll find that national historic landmark and Victorian graveyard Green-Wood Cemetery hides more than the bodies buried beneath its grounds.
-Secrets, stories and perhaps even a few spirits will be unearthed on this Brooklyn walkabout where you’ll explore the final resting places of the 19th century’s most tragic and notorious New Yorkers.
+On the Spiritualists of Green-Wood Cemetery tour, you’ll find this National Historic Landmark and Victorian graveyard hides more than the bodies buried beneath its grounds.
+Secrets, stories and perhaps even a few spirits will be unearthed on this Brooklyn walkabout where you’ll explore the final resting places of 19th-century mediums, clairvoyants and more.

-Believe it or not, festival season favorite Roosevelt Island has a not-so-sunny history.
+Believe it or not, festival-season favorite Roosevelt Island has a not-so-sunny history.
 A one-time holding place for convicts, lunatics and smallpox-infected individuals, the island hides a past not often revealed – until now.
-Join Island of Lost Souls: A History of Madness and Medicine on Roosevelt Island for a first-hand look at the asylums, prisons and hospitals that once housed hundreds of desperate souls, and perhaps, still do.
+Join the Island of Lost Souls: A History of Madness and Medicine on Roosevelt Island for a first-hand look at the asylums, prisons and hospitals that once housed hundreds of desperate souls and, perhaps, still do.

 This is an updated version of an article originally written by Julia Goicochea